5unagawa/Python-Wordle-Clone/README.md

 As of writing, the game is playable using the command line.
 I hope to implement a UI soon so that it is more accesible.

+I have just remembered that my schools use Chromebooks so I am now going to have to make this into a web application instead of a standalone application like I had first hoped.
+However, I will still implement a UI for the sake of practice 👍

 Thanks for stopping by!
 - 5unagawa